NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/CVMFS.md

 - 4.90,52.37 -> cvmfs01.nikhef.nl
 - 8.68,50.11 -> ec2-3-72-92-91.eu-central-1.compute.amazonaws.com
 - -46.63,-23.54 -> sampacs01.if.usp.br
+- -86.45,39.22 -> cvmfs-jetstream.neurodesk.org

+- Every location has a health check attached to it and doesn't forward to it if the destination is not working.

 This domain is then used as a Cloudfront origin and can be accessed under cvmfs.neurodesk.org